jodaf/quilvyn-lastage/README.md

 ### Requirements

-quilvyn-lastage relies on the core and srd35 modules installed by the quilvyn-core package.
+quilvyn-lastage relies on the core and srd35 modules installed by the quilvyn-core package. quilvyn-lastage can also work with the modules installed by the quilvyn-pathfinder package.

 ### Installation

-To use quilvyn-lastage, unbundle the release package into a plugins/ subdirectory within the Quilvyn installation directory, then add or uncomment the 'plugins/LastAge.js' entry in the PLUGINS definition in quilvyn.html.
+To use quilvyn-lastage, unbundle the release package into the plugins/ subdirectory within the Quilvyn installation directory, then append the following lines to the file plugins/plugins.js:

+    RULESETS['Midnight Campaign Setting using SRD v3.5 rules'] = {
+      url:'plugins/LastAge.js',
+      group:'v3.5',
+      require:'v3.5 (SRD only)'
+    };
+    RULESETS['Midnight Campaign Setting using Pathfinder 1E rules'] = {
+      url:'plugins/LastAge.js',
+      group:'Pathfinder 1E',
+      require:'Pathfinder 1E'
+    };

 ### Usage

-Once the LastAge plugin is installed as described above, start Quilvyn and choose Last Age from the Rules menu in the editor window.
+Once the LastAge plugin is installed as described above, start Quilvyn and choose either 'Midnight Campaign Setting using SRD v3.5 rules' or 'Midnight Campaign Setting using Pathfinder 1E rules' from the rule sets menu in the initial window.